 Olive oil (enough to paint the sheets one by one)

 2 cups pitted cherries (I used frozen cherries)

 4 tbsp. water (or, if you use a jar of pitted cherries, use the juice)

-Combine the sugar, ½ cherries, ½ cranberries and the water in a saucepan, bring to the boil then reduce to a simmer for 10-15 minutes (stir constantly).
-Add the remainder of the fruit and cook another 3-5 minutes, but these berries should not be soft, I wanted some of them more solid.
+Combine the sugar, ½ cherries, ½ cranberries, and the water in a saucepan, bring to a boil then reduce to a simmer for 10-15 minutes (stir constantly).
+Add the remainder of the fruit and cook another 3-5 minutes, but these berries should not be soft, I wanted some of the more solid.

 Place a clean tea towel on your kitchen bench

 Place one sheet of filo pastry, lengthways, on the tea towel, brush with the olive oil and repeat this process, laying each sheet of filo pastry on top of the previous one, until you have used all 10 sheets of filo pastry